magicus/ha-bleep/README.md

 This is a custom integration for Home Assistant that supports BLE (Bluetooth Low Energy) ePaper ESL (Electronic Shelf Label) displays.

-Currently, this integration supports BLE ePaper displays from Picksmart, also known as Cigisky.
+Currently, this integration supports BLE ePaper displays from Picksmart, also known as Gicisky.

 ## Installation